-PHOTO COURTESY MISSOURI STATE ATHLETICS

-Kellie Harper coaches at Missouri State, where she guided the Lady Bears to the Sweet 16 in the NCAA tournament this season.
-The former Lady Vol point guard was announced as Tennessee's new women's basketball coach last week.
+PHOTO COURTESY MISSOURI STATE ATHLETICS Kellie Harper coaches at Missouri State, where she guided the Lady Bears to the Sweet 16 in the NCAA tournament this season.
+The former Lady Vol point guard was announced as Tennessee's new women's basketball coach Kellie Jolly Harper was born to play and coach basketball Former Lady Vol is new UT head coach By Steve Williams Kellie Jolly Harper grew up in a basketball family.

-coach.
+no wonder she became a high school alma mater. great player herself and coach.
 Both her mom and dad, Peggy and Kenneth Jolly, played at White County High School in Sparta and Tennessee Tech in Cookeville.
 Peggy even played against Pat Head and UT-Martin in college.
 Pat Head became Pat Summitt, the legendary Lady Vols coach, and eventually signed Kellie as a point guard in 1995.
-Kenneth, a 1958 White County High graduate, scored over 1,500 points for basketball coaches.
+Kenneth, a 1958 White County High graduate, scored over 1,500 points for the Warriors before going on to star at Tennessee Tech.
+Later, he returned to coach With her bloodlines, it's girls' and boys' teams at his part of two OVC champion- Kellie's two younger basketball coaches.
 Brent was an assistant coach for the UT-Chattanooga men's team.
 Ross is still coaching as an assistant in the Radford women's program.
-Kellie played on three White County teams that reached the TSSAA state tournament and was runner-up for Class AAA Miss Basketball her junior season (she missed most of her senior campaign due to a knee injury). along with their father, who passed away in 2012.
+Kellie played on three White County teams that reached the TSSAA state tournament and was runner-up for Class AAA Miss Basketball her junior season (she missed most of her senior campaign due to a knee injury).

+behind his sister in school, led White County to back-toback Class AAA state titles and was the state tourney MVP in 1998 and Mr. Basketball in 1999.
+Following in his dad's footsteps, he was a standout at TTU and ship teams.
+Kellie and Brent also now is the new University of brothers - Brent and Ross are in the White County Tennessee women's head Jolly - also became college High School Hall of Fame along with their father, who passed away in 2012.
 Kellie was a fan favorite in her playing days at UT and was on three straight national title teams (1996-98), including the 39-0 team in 1998.
 In her senior season, Tennessee lost to Duke in the region finals.
-Kellie and Jon Harper were married in 1999 and Jon has been an assistant coach in her previous head Brent, who was four years Continued on page 4 Kellie Jolly in her training league team uniform as a 9-year-old in 1986, She also played that year as a fourth grader for the Findlay Elementary School Falcons in Sparta.
-Associated Therapeutics is Now CORF Physical Therapy Same Staff.
+Kellie and Jon Harper were married in 1999 and Jon has been an assistant coach in her previous head Brent, who was four years Continued on page 4

+Kellie Jolly in her training league team uniform as a 9-year-old in 1986, She also played that year as a fourth grader for the Findlay Elementary School Falcons in Sparta.
+Associated Therapeutics is Now

+Physical Therapy Same Staff.
 Same Exceptional Care.
 New location coming soon!
 Call TODAY to schedule a Complimentary Screening.